Ralph Winston Fox

 Ralph (Winston) Fox's name on the Oxford Spanish Civil War memorial.
 He along with five others with links to Oxfordshire were commemorated with this memorial, erected in 2017.

 Ralph Winston Fox (30 March 1900 – 28 December 1936) was a British revolutionary, journalist, novelist, and historian, best remembered as a biographer of Lenin and Genghis Khan.
-Fox was one of the best-known members of the Communist Party of Great Britain (CPGB) to be killed in Spain fighting against the Nationalists in the Spanish Civil War.
+Fox was one of the best-known members of the Communist Party of Great Britain (CPGB) to be killed in Spain fighting against the Nationalist faction in the Spanish Civil War.

 Biography

 Early years

 Fox was born 30 March 1900 in Halifax, Yorkshire, England, to a middle-class family.
 He knew James Crowther in his youth and helped stimulate Crowther's interest in Marxism.
 Fox studied modern languages at Oxford University's Magdalen College, where he was drafted into Oxford University Officers’ Training Corps.
 Although commissioned as a lieutenant, the war ended before Fox was sent to the front lines of World War I. During his time in Oxford, Fox joined the Oxford University Labour Club, where he met activist fellow activist Tom Wintringham.

 In 1919 Fox became active in the effort to halt British blockade and military intervention to overthrow the Bolshevik government which had assumed power in the Russian Revolution of 1917.
 He was active in the Oxford Hands Off Russia Committee and was instrumental in helping to organise the local CPGB unit.